sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

         // **ice**: adds a distortion effect when looking through index
         // **meteor**: unused, was previously used in Salvage for the meteor

-        // ExplosionRadius is the radius of the explosion, in blocks.
+        // ExplosionRadius: The radius of the explosion, in blocks.
 This is only used when the `explosive` attribute is set
         // Bloom: 0.0-1.0
-        // Health: 0-255; block health
+        // Health: Block health; integer 0-255
+        // Armour: Probably damage*armour
+        // Damage: Amount of damage given to any player standing on the index.
+If set, 1 is always used in official maps.
+Non-negative integer
-        // Armour: forgot what this exactly does; it was something like damage*armour "Note": "Example index",
+        "Note": "Example index",
         "Name": "concrete",
         "HSL": [ 0.0, 0.0, 0.0 ],